 Other high rated elementary schools zoned for Forest Hill Gardens are PS 144 Col Jeromus Remsen and PS 174 William Sidney Mount.
 There are also middle and high schools in the area.
 Not to mention, you can also choose to send your children to the various private schools nearby.

-Shopping & Eateries in Forest Hills Gardens, Queens
+Shops & eateries in Forest Hills Gardens

 Within Forest Hills Gardens itself, there are only a few businesses.
 This includes an Asian fusion restaurant called Jade as well as Dirty Pierre’s Bistro in Station Square.
 However, the next door neighborhood Forest Hills is close by and has plenty to offer.